MicrosoftDocs/sdk-api/sdk-api-src/content/objidl/nn-objidl-icomthreadinginfo.md

 ---
 UID: NN:objidl.IComThreadingInfo
 title: IComThreadingInfo (objidl.h)
 description: Enables you to obtain the following information about the apartment and thread that the caller is executing in:\_apartment type, thread type, and thread GUID.
 It also allows you to specify a thread GUID.
+(IComThreadingInfo)
 helpviewer_keywords: ["IComThreadingInfo","IComThreadingInfo interface [COM]","IComThreadingInfo interface [COM]","described","_com_icomthreadinginfo_interface","com.icomthreadinginfo","objidlbase/IComThreadingInfo"]
 old-location: com\icomthreadinginfo.htm
 tech.root: com